tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 Programming is a very broad topic, and almost all areas of study are affected by this.
-You could specialize in Data Science, Networking, Security, Web Development, Devops, Graphics, Games, Robotics, and Embeded Systems just to name a few.
+You could specialize in Data Science, Networking, Security, Web Development, Devops, Graphics, Games, Robotics, and Embedded Systems just to name a few.
 All of these topics each serve as an umbrella for vast amounts of subdomains in each domain respectively.
 If you have a solid grip on the fundamentals of programming and start recognizing these patterns, jumping to things like shell scripting can start to almost be familiar without experience in that specific circumstance.